Jason Ruedy, President And CEO Of The Home Loan Arranger, Sees Increase In Appraisal Waivers For Refinance Transactions

 Jason Ruedy, President and CEO of The Home Loan Arranger, has noted an increase in appraisal waivers for refinancing transactions

-- Jason RuedyDENVER, COLORADO, UNITED STATES, August 28, 2024 /EINPresswire / -- Jason Ruedy, President and CEO of The Home Loan Arranger, has noticed a significant increase in appraisal waivers for refinance transactions.
+- Jason RuedySAN DIEGO, CALIFORNIA, UNITED STATES, August 28, 2024 /EINPresswire / -- Jason Ruedy, President and CEO of The Home Loan Arranger, has noticed a significant increase in appraisal waivers for refinance transactions.
 This trend is not only beneficial for borrowers, but it also helps expedite the loan process, resulting in happy clients.

 According to Ruedy, appraisal waivers are a huge advantage for borrowers as it saves them approximately $795 in appraisal costs.
 This is a significant amount of money that can be put towards other expenses related to the refinance.
 Additionally, the absence of an appraisal requirement helps speed up the loan process, which is something that clients greatly appreciate.